Coverage Start Date

 Actual Cash Value Coverage

-Actual Cash Value Coverage is an economic option for boaters who want
+Actual Cash Value Coverage is an economical option for boaters who want

 to save on premium and pay more out of pocket for repairs in the event of a claim.